Using a cloud application does not mean your data is 100% backed up.

 The cloud has basically eliminated the hardware failure issue due to hardware and software redundancies along with other procedures.
 Thus, if an application has a well implemented cloud system you can feel confident your live data will be there when you need it.

-In fact a Google search will confirm that Zoho CRM’s security procedures are well implemented because you will not find any complaints about a user having to recover a Zoho CRM backup.
+In fact a Google search will confirm that Zoho CRM’s security procedures are very well implemented, because as of this writing there are complaints about a user having to recover a Zoho CRM backup.
 You can read about Zoho’s procedures here. www.zoho.com/security.html

 That’s the good news.